atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 her
 /

-her dearest friends — as she; at that moment, called the Lumleys — fo abused : she, therefore, told Mrs. jefferson, that ■whatever company she had, they were vastly too good for her, “besides, " continued' she, “I am very sure that “you do; not know anything at all “about them : and So I desire you whl “not offer to affront me, by mentiorr ‘‘ ing my friends in Such a Scandalous manner."
+her dearest friends — as she; at that moment, called the Lumleys — fo abused : she, therefore, told Mrs. jefferson, that ■whatever company she had, they were vastly too good for her, besides, " continued' she, I am very sure that you do; not know anything at all about them : and So I desire you whl not offer to affront me, by mentiorr ‘‘ ing my friends in Such a Scandalous manner."
 . r
 ‘ r ’ •. • X 4
-“Your friends — answered Mrs. jefferson, repeating the word firongly r p You will not, I fancy, find them your friends, but the greatest enemies “you have in the world.
-However, “I have done my duty — I have told “cyou of. your danger — If you will not see it, you must take the confe y quences. ^ I am Jure I have proved
+Your friends — answered Mrs. jefferson, repeating the word firongly r p You will not, I fancy, find them your friends, but the greatest enemies you have in the world.
+However, I have done my duty — I have told cyou of. your danger — If you will not see it, you must take the confe y quences. ^ I am Jure I have proved
 ‘‘ myself
 *
 i
 \
 /

-“myself the best friend you have iri
+myself the best friend you have iri
 I
-the world, though I am now turned
-“off to make way for your flirts of -
+the world, though I am now turned off to make way for your flirts of -
 \
-“quality: yet, though they may be “looked upon by ignorant people who know nothing of the world, they are ^ a pared of shabbyv gaod for nothing “tawdry creatures, who cut a Haunting figure with other folks money."
+quality: yet, though they may be looked upon by ignorant people who know nothing of the world, they are ^ a pared of shabbyv gaod for nothing tawdry creatures, who cut a Haunting figure with other folks money."
 '■ ^ '• ■ }. s. ^.
 Here Mrs. Jefferson continued to
 I